-The BC PNP will assign points to your Business Concept score and provide you with a total score within four weeks.
-If you are entered into the selection pool, you will receive an email notification.
+The BC PNP will assign points to your business concept score and provide you with a total score within six weeks.
+You will receive an email notification of your score and whether you have been entered into the qualified pool.
 An update of your final registration score will appear in My Dashboard.

-Tips and Information
+Tips and information

-- You do not need to complete the registration in one session.
+You do not need to complete the registration in one session.
 You may return to your registration as often as needed.
-Inactive profiles and registrations will be deleted after 30 days. - If you do not meet the minimum eligibility score, you will be directed to My Dashboard.
+Inactive profiles and registrations will be deleted after 30 days.

+If you do not meet the minimum eligibility score, you will be directed to My Dashboard.
 Any sections where you did not meet the minimum score or sections where there was an error will be highlighted in red.
-You may return to the section and correct any errors. - Information on the minimum scores is detailed in the Scoring section below. - To avoid lost data due to system time-out or network connection issues, it is recommended that you compose your business concept in local word processing software and then paste the text into the browser field. - Once you have paid the fee, you will not be able to make any changes or edits to your registration.
+You may return to the section and correct any errors.

+Information on the minimum scores is detailed in the scoring section.

+To avoid lost data due to system time-out or network connection issues, it is recommended that you compose your business concept in local word processing software and then paste the text into the browser field.

-If you have any questions, please refer to the frequently asked questions section of on our website.
+Once you have paid the fee, you will not be able to make any changes or edits to your registration.

-Scoring
+Registration Scoring